 Of course, any time of day you choose to run, you are getting lots of great physical activity and accruing steps.

-However, some runners forget that your total daily physical activity probably needs to extend beyond just your designated running workout, depending on the distance that you run and your overall health.
+However, some runners forget that their total daily physical activity probably needs to extend beyond just their designated running workout, depending on the distance they run and their overall health.

-In other words, if you really want to optimize your health, just doing a 30-minute run every day isn’t necessarily enough to completely offset the risks associated with being completely sedentary the rest of the day.
+In other words, if you really want to optimize your health, just doing a 30-minute morning jog every day isn’t necessarily enough to completely offset the risks associated with being completely sedentary the rest of the day.

-It’s important to move your body throughout the day, doing various physical activities of daily living in addition to your run.
+It’s important to move your body throughout the day, including various physical activities of daily living in addition to running.

-The good news is there’s evidence to suggest that people who exercise in the morning tend to exert more energy throughout the day, perhaps because knowing your workout is behind you frees you to be more active without feeling you need to “save” energy for your run.
+The good news is there’s evidence to suggest13Hanlon, B., Larson, M. J., Bailey, B. W., & LeCheminant, J. D. (2012).
+Neural response to pictures of food after exercise in normal-weight and obese women.
+Medicine and Science in Sports and Exercise44(10), 1864–1870. https://doi.org/10.1249/MSS.0b013e31825cade5 that people who exercise in the morning tend to exert more energy throughout the day, perhaps because knowing your workout is behind you frees you to be more active without feeling you need to “save” energy for your run.

 #9: Running In The Morning Prepares You for Races

-The majority of marathons and other road races take place in the morning, so one of the benefits of running in the morning is that you can better prepare yourself for your upcoming race.
+The majority of marathons and other road races take place in the morning, so one benefit of running in the morning is that you can better prepare for your upcoming race.

-Most coaches suggest trying to simulate the conditions of a race as much as possible in your training, and this includes practicing running at the same time that you will during the race.
+Most coaches suggest trying to simulate the conditions of a race as much as possible in your training, including practicing running at the same time as you will during the race.

-This enables you to rehearse your fueling strategy and get accustomed to how your body feels and performs soon after waking up in the morning.
+This enables you to rehearse your fueling strategy and get accustomed to how your body feels and performs soon after waking up.

-Over time, with practice, your body can become accustomed to kicking into gear more quickly so that you feel strong, sharp, and coordinated as you run.
+With practice, your body can become accustomed to kicking into gear more quickly, making you feel strong, sharp, and coordinated as you run.

 If you do long runs or hard workouts in the morning, you can also use these training sessions to experiment with what foods settle well in your stomach and provide sustainable energy without leaving you bloated or running for the bathroom.